simplifier-ag/cordova-plugin-odgsdk/README.md

 Return values is success callback:

-    "Bright" - both displays are off
+    "Bright" - display is bright
-    "Dim" - both displays are on
+    "Dim" - display is dim
-    "unknown" - left display is off, right is on
+    "unknown" - value could not be evaluated

 # More Info